ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 If in a water, float on the back, with
 the nose and mouth projecting.
 For anoDlexv. raise the head and body.
-For fainting, lay the person flat
+For fainting, lay the person flat.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_edgar_ver01:data:sn84028821:00280775496:1873022701:0043/pct:15.153097,61.655027,9.812109,17.683489/!600,600/0/default.jpg"/>
 </td>